leogx9r/ryzen_smu/README.md

 - Summit Ridge
 - Pinnacle Ridge

+Initial support has been added for the following processors which is currently disabled:

+- Rembrant
+- Vangogh
+- Cezanne
+- Milan

 In addition, for the following models, the PM table can also be accessed:

 - Matisse